 The COVID-19 pandemic has created a worldwide public health crisis.
 The pandemic, and government actions taken to reduce the spread of the virus, have significantly increased economic uncertainty and reduced economic activity.
 Beginning in the first quarter of 2020, authorities implemented numerous measures to try to contain the virus.
 Government-mandated travel restrictions, closures of schools and businesses, and stay-at-home orders, including in our market areas, significantly disrupted economic activities.
 These disruptions also caused steep increases in unemployment and decreases in consumer and business spending.
 Certain industries have been particularly hard-hit, including the oil and gas industry, the travel and hospitality industry, the restaurant industry and the retail industry.
-During the second quarter of 2020, many jurisdictions began to slowly lessen restrictions; however, beginning in mid-June 2020, there has been a resurgence of COVID-19 infections in many regions of the country, including Louisiana, where the Company does most of its business.
-In response, some authorities in the Company's markets have either extended or re-imposed some restrictions.
-Further, on June 8, 2020, the National Bureau of Economic Research indicated that the U.S. economy entered a recession in February 2020, and the duration and severity of this recession is unclear at this time.
+During the second quarter of 2020, many jurisdictions began to slowly lessen restrictions; however, beginning in mid-June 2020, there was a resurgence of new COVID-19 infections that caused governmental authorities in many regions of the country, including Louisiana, where the Company does most of its business, to extend or re-impose certain restrictions.
+Though the number of new cases generally declined in the latter part of the third quarter of 2020, and there has been a further easing of certain restrictions in response, the number of new COVID-19 cases is again on the rise in the United States.
+In response, governmental authorities may choose to re-impose certain restrictions.
+Further, on June 8, 2020, the National Bureau of Economic Research indicated that the U.S. economy entered a recession in February 2020, and the duration and severity of this recession, which remains ongoing, is unclear at this time.
 This recession could have a significant adverse effect on our financial condition and the financial condition of our customers.
-The United States government has taken steps to attempt to mitigate some of the more severe anticipated economic effects of the pandemic, including the passage of the CARES Act, but there can be no assurance that such steps will be effective or achieve their desired results in a timely fashion.
+The United States government has taken steps to attempt to mitigate some of the more severe anticipated economic effects of the pandemic, including the passage of the CARES Act, but there can b

-The spread of COVID-19 has caused us to modify our business practices (including closing the lobbies of our branches, restricting employee travel, and developing work from home and social distancing plans for our employees), and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, customers and business partners.
+The spread of COVID-19 has caused us to modify our business practices, and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, customers and business partners.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus.
 As government restrictions are lifted, our business may continue to be disrupted as our customers may not resume normal business and social activities for a longer period of time.